jrobinparker/mfc/README.md

 https://www.mfcuniversity.com/

 # about
 MFC Online University is an online training portal for Modern Fighting Concepts in Absecon, New Jersey.
 Primarily designed for students who cannot attend live classes due to COVID-19, users can create a paid account to view online videos uploaded by the instructors.
-This MERN app uses express and mongodb on the back end, bcrypt and jwt for authentication, redux for state management, and react for the front end.
-Videos are processed using ffmpeg and saved in mongodb using grid-fs.

 # features / frameworks / npm packages used
 * Backend
   * Nodejs / Express (API)